shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 When you conjure a Shield-Formed spell, it comes formed as the chosen shield that you remembered, with the same AC bonus.

 Whenever you or an ally within melee range of you is targeted by an attack, you may use your reaction to intercept.
 You impose disadvantage to the attack roll.
-If the attack misses, your Shield-Formed spell procs your Formed Spell Proc feature on the attacking creature, if that creature is within your Casting Range.
+If the attack misses, your Shield-Formed spell procs your Formed Spell Proc feature on the attacking creature, if that creature is within your Cast Range.

 You have proficiency with your Shield-Formed spells.
 Other creatures may also have proficiency with them, if it is in the form of a shield that they have proficiency with.